droonga/droonga.org/tutorial/1.0.3/add-replica/index.md

 The server process detects new `catalog.json` and restats itself automatically.

-Then there are two Droonga clusters on this time.
+Then there are two overlapping Droonga clusters theoretically on this time.

  * The existing cluster "alpha", including two replicas.
    * `192.168.0.10`